vprover/rapid/README.md

 ### Building the executable

+If you would like to build with Vampire as a backend, please follow the instructions in `BUILD.md`.

 There are two steps involved in building RAPID.

 First, we generate the source-code files for the RAPID-parser using Flex and Bison: